letsencrypt/cp-cps/CP-CPS.md

 ### 6.1.1 Key pair generation

-ISRG CA Private Keys are generated by HSMs meeting the requirements of Section 6.2.1.
+ISRG CA Private Keys are generated by HSMs meeting the specifications described in [Section 6.2.1](#621-cryptographic-module-standards-and-controls).
 This occurs during a ceremony meeting the requirements of this CP/CPS.

 See the Let's Encrypt Subscriber Agreement for information regarding Subscriber key pair generation.
 Once submitted as part of a certificate request, Subscriber Public Keys are rejected if they do not meet our size requirements (see Section 6.1.5), can be easily compromised by certain attacks (e.g. ROCA, Fermat factorization), or appear in our database of known-weak and known-compromised keys.